SNARL1/sierra-reintroduction-cmr/data/README.md

-# Data from: Disease and climate effects on individuals jointly drive post-reintroduction population dynamics of an endangered amphibian
+# Data from: Disease and climate effects on individuals drive post-reintroduction population dynamics of an endangered amphibian

 *Maxwell B. Joseph and Roland A. Knapp*